aflin/rampart_docs/source/sql-set.rst

-   ``stringcomparemode`` or ``textsearchmode`` refers to that setting's value (if not given: the setting being modified). ``default`` refers to the default value (modifiable with texis.ini) and ``builtin`` refers to the builtin factory default (if not given: the the alias refers to the current setting value).
+   ``stringcomparemode`` or ``textsearchmode`` refers to that setting's value (if not given: the setting being modified). ``default`` refers to the default value (modifiable with texis.ini) and ``builtin`` refers to the builtin factory default (if not given: the alias refers to the current setting value).
    Example: ``stringcomparemodedefault,+ignorecase`` would obtain the default stringcomparemode setting (from texis.ini if available), but set the case style to ignorecase.